The AI Act in 2026: timeline, obligations and when enforcement really begins

 What comes after August 2026

-From full application, expect three market moves: (a) the first national enforcement proceedings, likely on Art.
-50 transparency before high-risk —because they are easier to detect—; (b) a cascade of contractual updates in the AI supply chain (each client will demand formal compliance guarantees from their providers); and (c) the consolidation of ISO/IEC 42001 as the "ISO 27001 for AI", with audits already available under BS ISO/IEC 42006:2025.
+Transparency and enforcement powers landing in August 2026 already trigger some market moves: (a) the first national enforcement proceedings, likely on Art.
+50 transparency since it's easier to detect than high-risk compliance gaps; (b) a cascade of contractual updates in the AI supply chain (each client will demand formal compliance guarantees from their providers) as the December 2027 high-risk deadline approaches; and (c) the consolidation of ISO/IEC 42001 as the "ISO 27001 for AI", with audits already available under BS ISO/IEC 42006:2025.

 The AI Act is not perfect and there will still be clarifications in its practical application during 2026 and 2027.
 But the direction is clear: in Europe, doing AI without thinking about governance is no longer an option.